gl-inet/docs3.x/docs/setup/4g_smart_router/more_settings.md

 ![advanced](https://static.gl-inet.com/docs/en/3/setup/4g_smart_router/more_settings/advanced.jpg)

 *Note: The username is **root**.
-The password is same as the one that you used to access the web Admin Panel.*
+The password is same as the one that you use to access the web Admin Panel.*